Children's Court

 President of the Children’s Court

-The President is a County Court judge and there is only one President of the Children’s Court (regardless of wherever it sits throughout the State of Victoria).
+The President is a County Court judge and there is only one President of the Children’s Court.
 The President hears cases on the same basis as a magistrate in Children’s Court matters.
-There are some matters under the CYFA that can only be heard by the President of the Children’s Court.
-For example, applications regarding the publication of details of Children’s Court proceedings can only be heard by the President.

 The President also presides over matters at the County Court from time to time.